sagebind/castaway/README.md

 This is an experimental library that implements zero-cost downcasting of types that works on stable Rust.
 It began as a thought experiment after I had read [this pull request](https://github.com/hyperium/http/pull/369) and wondered if it would be possible to alter the behavior of a generic function based on a concrete type without using trait objects.
 I stumbled on the "zero-cost"-ness of my findings by accident while playing around with different implementations and examining the generated assembly of example programs.

-While the API is quite similar to [Any] in the standard library, it provides better optimized code, but also has more limited uses.
+The API is quite similar to [Any] in the standard library, but transmogrify provides better optimized code, with the caveat of having more limited uses.
 If you need to store one or more `Box<?>` objects implementing some trait with the option of downcasting, you are much better off using [Any].

 ## How does it work?